alttch/eva3/doc/api_clients.rst

     If using custom API client, you may still put API key to *X-Auth-Key* request header.
-This is against JSON RPC standard, so if you want to keep it right, you must have *k* in params of each request.
+This is against JSON RPC standard, so if you want to keep it right, you must have *k* in params in each request.

 API result codes
 ----------------

-JSON RPC API responds in standard JSON RPC way with HTTP code *200 (OK)*.
-In case JSON RPC request has no **id**, no body is returned and HTTP response code will be *202 (Accepted)*.
+JSON RPC API responds in the standard JSON RPC way with HTTP code *200 (OK)*.
+In case JSON RPC request has no **id**, no body is returned and HTTP response code is *202 (Accepted)*.

 In case of API method errors, HTTP code is still *200 (OK)*.
 Error codes can be found in the response body.